emersonh16/drifterz/docs/ARCHITECTURE_V2.md

-# ARCHITECTURE V2.0 - The Stencil Strategy
+# ARCHITECTURE V2.0 - The Physical Sandwich Strategy

+## Current Status: WORKING FOUNDATION

+**The Math is Perfect**: The world-space coordinate system is proven to work.
+The "white snake" diagnostic test confirmed that `FogPainter` correctly renders cleared tiles at fixed world coordinates with zero drift.

+**The Rendering Method**: We are using the **Physical Sandwich** approach - simple z-index layering that draws grass-colored quads on top of the dark fog overlay.

+---

 ## The Foundation: World-Space Truth

 This architecture eliminates coordinate drift by anchoring all fog rendering to **world coordinates**.
-The fog mask is a permanent "stencil" cut into the world, not a moving overlay.
+The fog clearing is permanent and world-space, not camera-relative.

 ---